 Admission to this program is contingent upon admission to the Graduate School and the graduate programs in the School of Medicine.
 A bachelor's degree in physics or a physical science is the preferred background for students entering these programs, although candidates with degrees in other scientific or technological specialties may be accepted provided they have an adequate education in physics and mathematics.
 Applicants with incomplete physics and/or mathematics backgrounds will be required to complete their preparation in these areas before acceptance into a program.
 Applicants for the Graduate Certificate are required to have a Ph.D. in physics or related discipline prior to admission.

-The Graduate Certificate requires a PhD in Physics or related science to be eligible for application and requires completion of 19 graduate credits of didactic coursework.
+The Graduate Certificate requires a Ph.D. in Physics or related science to be eligible for application and requires completion of 19 graduate credits of didactic coursework.
+All course work must be completed in accordance with the regulations of the Graduate School and the School of Medicine governing graduate scholarship and degrees.